Course overview

 Year 2 modules

-Criminal Law and Public Services
+Criminal Law and the Public Services

-Emergency Planning in the Public Services
+Forensics in the Public Services

-Global Issues on the Public Services
+Global Issues in the Public Services

 Research Project in the Public Services

-Theories relating to Crimes of Violence
+Theories relating to Crime and Violence

 You gain an understanding of criminological theory relating to violent crime, with a particular emphasis on youth, drugs, hate, terrorist, intimate partner violence and sexual assault, as well as that serial murder to develop an insight of what potentially makes people behave in a particular criminal and violent manner.
 You also examine the impact of such crimes on victims, society and the public services.